Bob Cryan: Early life

-Cryan was born on the 7 January 1964 in Huddersfield, England.
+Cryan was born in 1964 in Huddersfield, England.
 His parents were working class and neither had the opportunity to complete secondary education so they encouraged him to go as far as he was able.
-He was not entered for the 11+ examination and attended Deighton Secondary School, Huddersfield, an area of significant multiple deprivation and he describes his childhood as poor in money but rich in friendship and love.
+He was not entered for the 11+ examination and attended Deighton Secondary School, Huddersfield.
 At 16 he tried and failed to get an apprenticeship and went to Huddersfield New College to study Maths, Physics and Chemistry.

+Education

 Cryan gained a First-Class Honours degree in Electrical and Electronic Engineering at what is now the University of Huddersfield, graduating as top student and receiving the IEE (now IET) award for Academic Distinction.
 In 1992 he was the first person to be awarded a PhD, completed on a part-time basis and sponsored by British Telecom, from the University of Huddersfield and in 1999 he was the first person to be awarded the higher doctorate degree of Doctor of Science from the University of Huddersfield.
-In terms of management qualifications, he completed a PgD in Leadership and Management with Northumbria University and an MBA with Swansea University.
-Whilst Vice-Chancellor, he wanted to remind himself what it was like to be a student and completed an Open University degree in Mathematics in 2013, graduating with a First Class honours.
+He completed a PhD in Leadership and Management with Northumbria University and an MBA with Swansea University.
+Whilst Vice-Chancellor, he wanted to remind himself what it was like to be a student and completed an Open University degree in Mathematics in 2013, graduating with First Class honours.